backmesh/site/docs/Tutorials/firebase+gemini.md

 ![Step 2 Screenshot](/firebase+gemini/step2.png)

-## Step 3: Safely use the Backmesh API proxy in your Flutter app using the Firebase Auth JWT
+## Step 3: Safely use the Backmesh API proxy in your app using the Firebase Auth JWT

 Grab the Backmesh API proxy URL provided: